by Byron Jobe

 About the author

-Byron Jobe is president and chief executive officer of Vizient.
-Jobe has been with the company for over 10 years and he has a long history of leadership roles in the health care industry, including in the areas of strategy, operations and finance.
-Jobe began his career at PricewaterhouseCoopers, and he has a broad and diverse experience, including later positions with Baylor Scott & White Health, Healthvision and Vizient.
+Byron Jobe is chief executive officer of Vizient.
+Jobe has broad and diverse leadership experience in the healthcare industry, including in the areas of strategy, operations and finance.
+Prior to joining Vizient more than 10 years ago, Jobe served in a variety of roles at Healthvision, VHA, Baylor Scott & White Health and PricewaterhouseCoopers.